Nashville-Public-Library/talklib/README.md

 See [below](#disable-twilio) for how to disable Twilio.

 ### -Environment Variables
-Several variables are pulled from environment variables.
-This gives the package more portability, and keeps sensitive info separated.
+This package uses Environment Variables to help with portability and keep sensitive info separated.
 The entire list of these is in the `ev.py` file.
 Make sure to set **all** of these on your PC(s).
 They are case-sensitive!

 **ONCE YOU SET/CHANGE/UPDATE ENVIRONMENT VARIABLES ON YOUR PC, YOU NEED TO RESTART WIREREADY**